 I’ll close this blog with the wording that was presented in the beginning of the devotional thoughts on Leah, where the author wrote,

 “If ever a marriage got off on the wrong foot, it was Jacob and Leah’s.
-The look in his eyes wasn’t the warm glow of newly wedded bliss, but the bitter glares of betrayal.
+The look in his eyes wasn’t the warm glow of newly wedded bliss.
+It was the bitter glares of betrayal.
 Yet Leah learned that what God thinks of you is the most important reflection of who you are.”

 To that, I say, “Amen!”
-Whether you are facing rejection from a spouse, relative, employer, children, friends, etc… may your utmost focus be upon whom you are in Christ, and to His focus upon you and love, forevermore.
+Whether you are facing rejection from a spouse, children, or whoever… may your utmost focus be upon who you are in Christ.
+Focus upon His love for you above all.